AAVUL is an extraordinary wealth and investment planning tool that brings advisor and client benefits without barriers.

 How can a 1035 exchange benefit a client's wealth plan and investment program?

 A client’s existing life insurance policy can be exchanged tax-free for AAVUL.
 (Note: a new underwriting may be required.)
-A whole life policy is backed by the insurance company’s general account investment performance.
-This portfolio is beyond an advisor’s oversight.
+Permanent insurance is backed by the insurance company’s general account investment performance.
+This portfolio is beyond an advisor’s planning oversight and has low performance returns.

-AAVUL, via a 1035 exchange, can bring the whole life policy’s value directly under the advisor’s investment management.
-This not only facilitates much better investment integration, but it eliminates inflationary risk of a fixed death benefit (see #7 above).
-From the advisor’s perspective, AUM increases while the client benefits from the potential for improved investment performance.
+AAVUL, via a 1035 exchange, can bring the permanent life insurance policy’s cash value directly under the advisor’s investment oversight.
+This not only facilitates much better investment performance, but it eliminates inflationary risk of a fixed death benefit that loses purchasing power.
+Equally important, from the advisor’s perspective, AUM increases while the client benefits from the potential for improved investment performance all with a fully tax-free investing experience.

 What investment categories best fit AAVUL's tax shield?